Tennessee’s 1862 Land-Grant Institution: University of Tennessee

 Texas 1890 Land-Grant Institution: Prairie View A&M University

-Founded in 1876 as the Alta Vista Agricultural and Mechanical College for the Benefit of Colored Youth, and originally was a part of the Agriculture and Mechanical College of Texas (now Texas A&M University).
+Founded in 1876 as the Alta Vista Agricultural and Mechanical College for the Benefit of Colored Youth.
 Several name changes occurred over the years, including Prairie View State Normal School (1879), Prairie View State Normal & Industrial College (1899), Prairie View University (1945), and Prairie View Agricultural & Mechanical College of Texas (1947).
 In 1973, the school changed its name to the present Prairie View A&M University.

 President: Ruth Simmons became the president of Prairie View A&M University in 2017, and she is the first woman to lead this school.
 Previous positions have included presidencies at Smith College and Brown University.